Bill-Software-Engineer-85/URL-path-shortening/README.md

 After the PostgreSQL instance is created by Terraform, you need to manually run an SQL script to initialize the database.

 #### Running the Initialization Script

-1. Connect to the PostgreSQL instance using the public IP address.
+1. Connect to the PostgreSQL instance using the public IP address using pgAdmin.
 2. Run the `init.sql` script located in `database/init.sql` to create the necessary tables:

    ```sql